 - Add cauliflower and chickpeas and stir.
 Add pumpkin, coconut milk and maple syrup if using.
 Stir well to evenly distribute the ingredients.
 Simmer on low for 15-20 minutes until cauliflower is fork tender.

-- Serve in bowls alone or with rice.
+- Serve in bowls alone or with coconut rice.
 Garnish with fresh cilantro leaves if desired.

 - Store leftovers once fully cooled to room temperature.
-Store in an airtight container for up to 5 days.
-Freeze for up to two months leaving 1 inch of space at the top of the container to allow for expansion.
+Store in an airtight container in the refrigerator for up to 5 days.
+Freeze for up to three months leaving 1-inch of space at the top of the container to allow for expansion.

 *I like a mild version of this curry and typically use 1 tablespoon of red curry paste but for a spicier version you can use 2 tablespoons of red curry paste.
 If you really love curry flavor and enjoy spicy food you can go up to 3 tablespoons if you like.